 Areas of Specialization: Crime & Deviance

 The Department of Sociology at the University at Albany has a rich tradition of educating graduate students in the study of deviance and crime.
-Professors Kecia Johnson, Joanne Kaufman, Ryan King, and Steven Messner conduct research and teach courses primarily in the deviance, law, and criminology areas.
-In addition, several departmental colleagues specialize in related fields, such as urban sociology, social demography, and social stratification.
+Professors Joanne Kaufman and Steven Messner conduct research and teach courses primarily in the deviance and criminology areas.
+In addition, several departmental colleagues specialize in related fields, such as urban sociology, social demography, and social inequalities.
 Given these distinctive strengths, the department offers graduate students an opportunity to work with faculty on a diverse array of topics on crime and deviance.

 The graduate program is designed to provide a basic core of courses in theory, methods and statistics while allowing for flexibility in the area of deviance/crime.
 The student pursuing a Ph.D. is required to take two sociological theory courses, and three methods/statistics courses.
 SOC 601, Social Deviance, is typically the first course in the deviance/crime sequence.
 It provides an in-depth examination of the major theoretical perspectives in the area.
 SOC 602, Research Issues in Deviant Behavior, continues this exploration by focusing on research that has examined these perspectives.

 Having provided a basic background in the area, the program is designed to utilize the particular strengths of our faculty.
 The program offers a variety of specialized courses exploring issues in which the faculty has special expertise.
 For example, in recent years Professor Messner has offered a seminar on Macro-Sociological Approaches to Crime and Delinquency.
-Professor Johnson has offered seminars on Gender and Crime and Race, Ethnicity and Crime.
-Professor King has offered seminars on Law and Society in addition to a graduate course on Crime and Social Control, both of which discuss state responses to deviance.
-Professor Kaufman has offered seminars on Research Issues in Deviance and Micro and Social Psychological Perspectives on Deviance.
+Professor Kaufman has offered a seminar on Micro and Social Psychological Perspectives on Deviance.

 Ph.D.
 Alumni in Crime and Deviance